-- 1.2 On 16th May 2013, the adoption by the States of P.33/2013 ['The Reform of Social Housing'] enabled the Housing Department to become incorporated into a wholly States-owned Housing Company.
-The key objective of the Housing Company is construction of new housing and completion of improvement works to ensure that the housing stock meets the requirements of the Decent Homes Standard within 10 years. - 1.3 In June 2014 the States of Jersey leveraged its strong balance sheet to issue a £250 million bond with a 40 year maturity, at superior low rates of interest relative to borrowing which could be achieved by the Housing Company. - 1.4 The proceeds of the Bond issuance are to be placed in the Housing Development Fund and loaned to the Housing Company to fund construction and improvement works, in line with the defined purpose of the Fund. - 1.5 The drawdowns and repayments shall be made in accordance with underlying loan agreements in accordance with the construction/renovation timetable of the Housing Company.
+On 16th May 2013, P.33/2013 enabled the Housing Department to become incorporated into a wholly States-owned Housing Company.
+The key objective of the Housing Company is construction of new housing and completion of improvement works to ensure that the housing stock meets the requirements of the Decent Homes Standard within 10 years.

+In June 2014, the States of Jersey leveraged its strong balance sheet to issue a £250 million bond with a 40-year maturity, at superior low rates of interest relative to borrowing which could be achieved by the Housing Company.

+The proceeds of the Bond issuance are to be placed in the Housing Development Fund and loaned to the Housing Company to fund construction and improvement works, in line with the defined purpose of the Fund.

+The drawdowns and repayments shall be made in accordance with underlying loan agreements in accordance with the construction/renovation timetable of the Housing Company.
 The Housing Company will also pay interest on the loans into the Fund in accordance with the loan agreements.
 The Housing Company will fund required capital repayments and interest from returns generated from on the new and refurbished properties that the loan will fund.

-- 2.1 The Investment Strategy of Housing Development Fund is subject to a rolling quarterly re-assessment process, in line with the recommendations of the States of Jersey Investment Adviser, as published on page 99 of the Draft Budget Statement 2015 (see P.129/2014).
-Consequently, under advice from the States of Jersey Investment Adviser, the Fund is permitted to periodically crystallise gains made by on asset classes or make strategic allocations which can result in short-term movements away from published strategy. - 2.2 The strategy of the Fund seeks to protect the capital value of the Fund which will be required to repay the issued bond on maturity.
-The Fund will also seek to generate sufficient returns, taking into account receipt of interest from the loans to the Housing Company, to meet Bond Coupon payments. - 2.3 In order to meet the purpose of this Fund, the Minister has set a strategic aim of investing 30% in growth assets and 70% non-growth assets as detailed below -
+- 2.1 The Investment Strategy of Housing Development Fund is subject to a rolling quarterly re-assessment process, in line with the recommendations of the States of Jersey Investment Adviser, as published on page 99 of the Draft Budget Statement 2015.
+Consequently, under advice from the States of Jersey Investment Adviser, the Fund is permitted to periodically crystallise gains made on asset classes, or make strategic allocations which can result in short-term movements away from published strategy. - 2.2 The strategy of the Fund seeks to protect the capital value of the Fund, which will be required to repay the issued bond on maturity.
+The Fund will also seek to generate sufficient returns, taking into account receipt of interest from the loans to the Housing Company, to meet Bond Coupon payments. - 2.3 Reflecting the planned rapid drawdown of the Fund's assets to make planned loans to the Housing Company, a necessary fluidity to the investment strategy is necessary to react to liquidity requirements and market conditions.
+Unlike longer-term funds, the Housing Development Fund is granted the ability to move away from its strategic aims under advice of the Treasury Advisory Panel or Investment Adviser.
+In accordance with these conditions, a strategic range is not included, as the Fund will be reviewed at the quarterly meeting of the Treasury Advisory Panel rather than automatically rebalanced. - 2.4 The Fund's strategic aims are detailed below; though as highlighted above, the rapid drawdown to fund planned loans to the Housing Company means that asset allocations cannot be rigidly applied and rebalanced.
+The allocations are therefore a conceptual aim for the average Fund balance over the drawdown period; actual positioning will be reviewed quarterly.